nolanyee/data-science-portfolio/mosaic-generator/README.md

 Note how the thick black lines in the original image show up in the custom gradient magnitude map.
 The Sobel filter has slightly more fine detail.
 Therefore, a user-defined linear combination of the two maps is used in the next steps.

+However, before combining with the Sobel filter, there is an optional step to combine with a curvature map.
+Rather than areas of high gradient, this map brings out areas of high curvature, where the gradient orientation changes suddenly.
+This map is a modified second derivative magnitude.
+It is calculated from the x and y Sobel maps, which are normalized to convert them to the equivalent of cosine and sine of gradient orientation angles.
+Then the double angle formula is used to return the sine and cosine of double the angle.
+This step eliminates the distinction between orientations that are equal and opposite in direction, which prevents them from cancelling out in the next step, which is a Gaussian blur filter.
+This causes the final map to exclude sudden changes of gradient from the positive to negative direction when in fact they are still parallel.
+Therefore features like parallel lines or curves (such as hatching) will be ignored.
+Finally, the map is multiplied by the Sobel magnitude in order to avoid exaggerating noisy areas where the gradient itself is weak, then the Gaussian filter is applied, the Sobel filter is used again, and the root of the sum of squared magnitudes is taken to yield the final map to be combined with the Sobel map.

-Since both maps contain noise, a reduction in noise is achieved by using a uniform filter with a user-specified number of pixels.
+Since all maps contain noise, a reduction in noise is achieved by using a uniform filter with a user-specified number of pixels.
 This penalizes high gradient points in the map that are isolated.

 Next, all points with gradient less than a user-specified threshold are set to zero to reduce noise further.